 The entire construction of the Jackson Glacier is soft.
-The outer, the inner, and the insulation is cozy and tender.
+The outer, the inner, and the insulation are cozy and tender.
 Our testers loved these textures.
 The fit is unconfining and close.
 For the size, the Jackson Glacier runs small.
 Our 5'10", 165-pound lead test editor is almost exactly "medium" in virtually every clothing category.
 In the Jackson Glacier jacket, he preferred a size large.

 The Glacier is a simple jacket.
 It has a basic pocket set and a brilliant hood.
 The feature set is comparable to that of the Woolrich Bitter Chill and the Editors' Choice Arc'teryx Camosun.
 The double-digit pocket count in the Top Pick Canada Goose Expedition Parka is dizzying when compared to the Jackson Glacier.

 The simple knit cuff inside the sleeve can be set up to seal over a glove.
 It is easier, though, to do so with Velcroed cuffs.
 The knit cuffs are great for casual usage.